 An internship worthy of academic credit may be:

-- "Project" oriented – you have a defined project to complete in a specified length of time.
+- A "project"oriented internship, you have a defined project to completed in a specified length of time.

-- "Participant-observer" oriented - you learn through some combination of participation and observation of at least a portion of the organization's work.
+- A "participant-observer" oriented internship, you learn through some combination of participation and observation at least a portion of the organization's work.

 Whatever the orientation, you will be exposed to the overall operations of the organization and in some depth, to one aspect of the organization's operation.

-The organization has final selection and approval of the intern or interns whom they wish to accept into the program.
+The organization has final selection and approval of the intern or interns whom they wish to accept in the internship program.

 The internship is designed to give you actual experience working in a computer oriented organization and an awareness of the organization's position in the community.
-More specifically, the objectives of the internship experience are to understand:
+Regarding the organization, the intern should understand:

 - The organization's philosophy and goals in relation to the services it provides to the community.

-- Why the organization exists, who it serves, etc.
+Why the organization exists, who serves it, etc.

-We realize the internship program must adapt to the organization's primary functions.
-Additionally, an effective internship program will be created when the Computer Science Department and the participating organization work together to develop a meaningful educational experience.
+The staff of the Computer Science Department realizes that the internship program must adapt to the organization's primary functions.
+Additionally, an effective internship program will be realized only when the Department and the participating organization work together to develop a meaningful educational experience.

 Primary responsibility for the educational experience rests with USD's Computer Science Department.
 The Department will: